 We need the full benefits of the sun throughout the body.
-Aside from the reduced risk of the many common conditions mentioned above, sunlight hitting the eye can help us produce the proper hormones we need to regulate our circadian rhythm, which helps us get a better night's sleep and wake up in the morning.
+Aside from the reduced risk of the many common conditions mentioned above, sunlight hitting the eye is crucial.
+Sunshine hitting the eye regulates our circadian rhythm, which helps us get a better night’s sleep and wake up in the morning.

 Common Misconceptions About Sun Exposure + Sunscreens

 We have been taught that sun exposure is bad and our main line of defense to protect ourselves is to use sunscreen.
 It isn’t that the sun itself is dangerous, rather it’s the potential effects of getting a sunburn, which can lead to an increased risk of melanoma.

 But is sunscreen solving the problem?
 We scrub toxic chemicals into one of our largest and most sensitive organs – our skin – yet wearing sunscreen hasn’t reduced skin cancer cases.
 In the US, non-melanoma skin cancer rates increased by 77% between 1994 and 2014, while melanomas doubled between 1982 and 2011 and continue to rise.
 In Canada, skin cancer rates rose by 1.4% per year between 1998 and 2007.
 Also, skin cancer is now the third most common cancer in young women from 15-29 in Canada.

 While some of these rates could be attributed to climate change and ozone depletion, I think we have changed more than our sun has.
 We fill our bodies with hydrogenated oils, processed foods, additives and processed sugars.
 We coat our bodies in a chemical cocktail of personal care products, deodorant and perfumes.
 And we clean our homes with carcinogenic and endocrine-disrupting chemicals, we sit too much, we spend too much time in front of electronic devices, and we work in health-depleting office environments.